modernben/forge-docs/1.0/accounts/cli.md

 ### Running Commands

-Sometimes, you may wish to run an arbitrary shell command against a site.
+Sometimes you may wish to run an arbitrary shell command against a site.
 The `command` command will prompt you for the command you would like to run.
 The command will be run relative to the site's root directory.

 ```
 forge command